Offer on the site - how to create and display it?

 - I don't know which running shoe to choose for my foot type.
 So I'm looking for articles on how to choose the right shoes.

-- I want to know something about a historical ruler.
-So I go to the encyclopedia website and look for information that interests me.
+- I want to know something about the historical ruler.
+Therefore, I go to the encyclopedia website and look for information that interests me.

 - I need someone to make a business card for me.
 Therefore, I study the proposals of companies on the Internet and look at projects that have already been completed in order to make a decision.

-Note that each reaction is preceded by an action, i.e. a problem arises.
+Please note that each reaction is preceded by an action, i.e. the occurrence of a problem.

-The presentation of the proposal should be precisely the answer to the need - a targeted proposal that should offer specific benefits to potential customers.
+The presentation of the proposal should be exactly the answer to the need - a targeted proposal that should offer specific benefits to potential customers.

 2. Don't dwell on it, be specific